Tech Tips

 Return to Tech Tips

-Workhorse Temp Gauge
+OEM Temp Gauge

 The temperature gauge does not show the actual coolant temperature, but a